Grant and Fellowship Development and Search Resources for All Students

 KU also provides faculty, staff and you with subscription access to the PIVOT search tool.
 PIVOT is an easy-to-use key-word-searchable database for finding current funding opportunities specifically tailored to your research needs.
-PIVOT also provides a number of other resources that may be of interest to researchers, including their current top-ten search list.
+PIVOT also provides a number of other resources that may be of interest to researchers.

 Please note that in the advance search function of PIVOT, you can search opportunities by applicant type, citizenship, research subject matter, research location, type of opportunity and additional filters to help narrow the search within the global database.

 Research Centers and Additional Discipline-Specific Resources

 The KU Office of Research manages a full listing of research centers and institutes as well as a basic overview of the Grant Process.
 Below you will find additional discipline-specific resources, external funding lists, and helpful newsletters that you are welcome to subscribe to.